Katy-katy/titanic_machine_learing_python_pandas_sklearn/README.md

 This project is an assignment for CMPS_142 "Machine Learning" class at University of California Santa Cruz.

-We used dataset from https://www.kaggle.com/c/titanic and then we submitted our work to this site to see how good our algorithm works with new data.
+We used dataset from https://www.kaggle.com/c/titanic and then we submitted our work to this site to see how good our algorithm worked with new data.

 Initially we have: